Costs and Requirements

 Paying for college is a challenge for most students.
 Please see our Pay for College page for information on resources to help you.
 This site includes information about financial aid, scholarships, and payment plan options.

-Approximately $6,256 for resident tuition (not including supplies and requirements listed below).
+Approximately $14,000 for resident tuition (not including course fees, supplies and requirements listed below) for the entire two-year program.
 For more information and other tuition rates, please see Green River College tuition rates.

-Required Nursing text books vary in price.
-The total cost can run you anywhere from $600 to $1,000.
+Required Nursing textbooks vary in price.
+The total cost can run you anywhere from $1000-1500.

 After acceptance into the program, you will receive printed materials on how to order your uniform.
 You will need them the first week of fall quarter.
 The total price of uniforms is approximately $170-$200.